 The original building elevations included wood trim that has recently been removed.
-The proposed color palette picks up on the warm gold tone of other newer developments nearby and compliments this with a warm light green.
-The blue is a cooler tone that contrasts similar to the cool green of the development on the south east corner of 5th and Roosevelt.
-The area has developed an eclectic color palette, celebrating the diversity of modern and old building styles.
+The proposed revised color palette picks up on the warm orange/gold tones of other newer developments nearby and compliments this with a cool green and blue that contrasts similar to the development on the south east corner of 5th and Roosevelt.
+The colors are significantly less vibrant than the original request, and blend well with the developments of the surrounding area.
+Northwest Tempe has developed an eclectic color palette, celebrating the diversity of modern and old building styles.
 The Scales Technology Academy further west uses bright colors, as do elements of Jaycee Park.
 The site is adjacent to the Multi-Generational building and Boys and Girls Club and the proposed colors provide an upbeat and fresh look to the corner.
 The subdued hues that will change in vibrancy throughout the day and the patterning of the colors will reflect light off each other, blending the tones.
-The black is used as an accent on the doors to the residences and on the railings to the balcony walkways and stairways.
-The stark contrast of black is a common theme in newer developments in downtown.
+The doors, railings and underside of the balcony walkways and overhangs will be painted black to provide contrast and accent.
 At the crown of the building, and around the base of the balcony walkways, existing wood trim and metal flashing will be covered with new galvanized metal, creating an accent band of reflective material that breaks up the façade of the building and ties each of the colored segments together with a unified trim.
 The colors are a unique combination of cool and warm tones that compliment surrounding modern structures.
+An additional condition was added to address Commission concerns of the finish of the stucco and paint.